Hepatitis E Virus IgM Antibody (HEV IgM)

 Test preparation

 No special preparations are required to take the hepatitis E virus IgM antibody test.
-Please talk to your healthcare provider if you are on any medications before taking the test
+Please talk to your healthcare provider if you are on any medications before taking the test.

-Interpretation of the Test Results
+Interpretation of results

 The test results for the hepatitis E IgM antibody test are either positive or negative.